 Graduation requirements and institutional policies and procedures differ at every college and university.
 This is essential information that you, as a transfer student, will receive at an Orientation: Advising & Registration session.

-Before attending this session, please review your transfer evaluation (received with your admissions packet) and make sure you bring it with you to your Orientation: Advising & Registration session.
+Before attending this session, please review your transfer evaluation and make sure you bring it with you to your Orientation: Advising & Registration session.
 In addition to listing the PSU equivalents for all the courses you are transferring to PSU, the evaluation shows how these courses fulfill some of PSU's graduation requirements.

 The transfer evaluation does not include your major requirements; however, you can run a degree audit for your intended major by following these instructions.
 It would also be helpful to bring this report to your Advising & Registration session to review with your academic adviser.

 As a transfer student you should also review information about your placement for University Studies, one of PSU's general education options.
 If your transfer evaluation is complete (e.g. includes all the courses you took prior to being admitted to PSU), your University Studies placement will also be indicated on your evaluation.